ravensgate-tux/hekate-chants/README.md

 ## 🌙 夜のチャント（Thanks & Release）
 ```
 IO HEKATE
-BRINGER OF SHADOWS — I thank you.
+CHTHONIA – bringer of shadows, I thank you.
 TRIMORPHIS, wrap me in silence and fire.
 PROPYLAIA — I return to the center.
 IAOM